ntlinh16/riakKV-eval/README.md

 The flow of this experiment follows [an experiment workflow with cloudal](https://github.com/ntlinh16/cloudal/blob/master/docs/technical_detail.md#an-experiment-workflow-with-cloudal).

-The `create_combs_queue()` function creates a list of combinations from the given parameters in the _exp_setting_riakkv_fmke_g5k_ file which are (1) the number of repetitions of each experiment; (2) the configuration of FMKe populator such as the number of  concurrent populator processes or the database type; (3) the number of concurrent clients connects to the database; (4) the topology (number of riakKV nodes, number of FMKe_app, number of FMKe_client)
+The `create_combs_queue()` function creates a list of combinations from the given parameters in the _exp_setting_riakkv_fmke_g5k.yaml_ file which are (1) the number of repetitions of each experiment; (2) the configuration of FMKe populator such as the number of  concurrent populator processes or the database type; (3) the number of concurrent clients connects to the database; (4) the topology which is the number of RiakKV nodes and thw number of FMKe client nodes)

 The `setup_env()` function (1) makes a reservation for the required infrastructure; and then (2) deploys a Kubernetes cluster to managed all RiakKV and FMKe services which are deployed by using Docker containers.